pipeargill/Open-Source-Fursuit/README.md

 Motorcycle/MTB Helmet Integration: A version that works with a full face helmet ontop of a half mask.

-Transhumanist Stillsuit: With a focus on adapting to air quality concerns, this suit aims to normalize mask-wearing in everyday life with potential for oxygen supply, or other user focused needs such as standing or walking support.
+Transhumanist Stillsuit: With a focus on adapting to air quality concerns, this suit aims to normalize mask-wearing in everyday life with potential for oxygen or inhaler supply.

+Mobility Support: Features focused on user needs such as standing, walking, or wheelchair/mobility aid adapters.

 Electronic Integrations: Future designs will incorporate electronics like heads up displays, lights, external displays, speakers, and fans to create advanced digital cosplay or cyberpunk wearables.